 Soaking potatoes before you make oven fries is the difference between roasted potatoes and fries.
 Crisp and crunchy on the outside.
 Soft and fluffy on the inside.
 Seriously kids, soak your potatoes.

 You don’t even have to use beer, plain ole water works, too (although, c’mon, beer-soaked fries, man).
-These don’t really taste overwhelmingly-so like beer, but they do have a light beer hint to the taste—I think it’s really nice, because I’m a huge beer fan, but if beer isn’t your cup of tea (pint of brew?) you could definitely just use water and get the same crisp-fry-making results.
+These don’t really taste overwhelmingly like beer, but they do have a light beer hint to the taste—I think it’s really nice, because I’m a huge beer fan, but if beer isn’t your cup of tea (pint of brew?) you could definitely just use water and get the same crisp-fry-making results.

 You could also experiment with other liquids and see what it does—it’s definitely a nice opportunity for experimentation.
 I have an idea floating around in my brain for sweet potato fries soaked in apple juice and then seasoned with cinnamon, curry and cayenne pepper.
 How yum does that sound?

 This is one of those recipes that is secretly really good for you.
 Not like in a hide spinach and black beans in the brownies kinda way, but in a oh wow, when I think about all the elements, nothing is really as bad as I thought it would be kinda way.
 These aren’t your run-of-the-mill bowling alley chili cheese fries with chili from a can, frozen deep-fried potatoes and blocks of orange processed cheese.
 All the elements here are made with whole food, healthy ingredients.
 Yes, chili cheese fries can be healthy (and still taste good)!